mr-builder/mrbuilder/mrbuilder.wiki/src/docs/getting-started.md

 ### Just a module
 While MR Builder is designed for use in monorepos.
-It can also be used stand alone Just add mrbuilder to your package.json and the correspoding scripts
+It can also be used stand alone Just add mrbuilder to your package.json and the scripts section.

 ```sh
  $ yarn add mrbuilder